The UNC Policy Manual

 Regulation for Deferred Compensation for Chancellors

-D. The request must state that any contribution is voluntary, and that contributions may be suspended or discontinued at the discretion of the Board of Governors, the board of trustees, or the president;
+B. Any contribution is voluntary, and contributions may be suspended or discontinued at the discretion of the Board of Governors or the president.

-E. The request must acknowledge that the contributions shall not be made in any year in which the funds identified and described by the campus are insufficient to support the contribution; and
+C. Contributions shall not be made in any year in which the funds identified are insufficient to support the contribution.

-F. The request must specify the vesting period that will apply to the contributions, not to exceed five (5) years.
+D. The president shall specify the vesting period that will apply to the contributions, not to exceed five (5) years.

 II.
 The president may direct additional discretionary contributions to the plan derived from any chancellor incentive compensation.
 Chancellors will be immediately vested in these additional discretionary contributions and funding for these contributions can be made from any eligible sources of funds, which may be state or non-state appropriations, as long as the funding source permits an expenditure for this purpose.